pattonsgirl/CEG3120/Projects/Project2/README.md

 ## Assignment Notes / Hints

 For this project you need access to your AWS console.
-[Return to here and click "Start Lab"](https://awsacademy.instructure.com/courses/13269/modules/items/1137325). **Once the icon next to "AWS" is green, click "AWS" to open the console.**
+[Return to here and click "Start Lab"](https://awsacademy.instructure.com/courses/24169/modules/items/1983042). **Once the icon next to "AWS" is green, click "AWS" to open the console.**

 Create a `Project2` folder in your GitHub Classrooms repo.
-This project is mostly documentation of work, so you are welcome to work wherever you are comfortable.
+This project is mostly documentation of work, so you are welcome to work on your documentation and in your repo wherever you are comfortable.
 I would float towards VSCode myself.

 In your `Project2` folder, create a file named `README.md` Do you work for Parts 1 & 2 here.

 - It will be handy, but not necessary, to compare / contrast the resources you are making with the working "stack" you have.
 That stack is based on a template, and that template defined all of these resources - and worked.
 - When asked to create "tags", you want to make a "Name" tag and then write the name in the value field.
-Sometimes the "Name" tag will be autofilled for you.
+Sometimes the "Name" tag will be auto-filled for you.
 Sometimes not.
 - If you get to a point where you need to start over, carefully go through and delete the resources you have already created.
-  1. This is good maintainence.
+  1. This is good maintenance.
 Leaving behind junk is frowned upon in any industry
   2. This will keep you from running resources you can be charged for (like unused instances and elastic IPs)

 ## Part 1 - Build a VPC